GShah9/PostCode/README.md

 # Postcode Validator

+Total number of days to implement the project - 3 days (with brakes in between and research work involved)

 This program is built on `Java 8` and is dependant on Stream API.
 It also requires `maven 3.3.9+`

+###### Reason to choose Java:
+I was recently working on Java platform and have more number of years of experience (4 years) compare to Python.
+Well aware of standard Java APIs.

+###### Other benefits include:
+ - It is flexible, portable, widely used, can run on remote machines
+ - Latest Java 8 uses lambda functions and has capability of using filters

+### Running the Project

 The code can be compiled and executed using maven via commandline or latest java supported IDE.